ChangxuFan/Ly49evolution/README.md

 * [scripts](https://github.com/ChangxuFan/scripts)
 * [R_for_bash](https://github.com/ChangxuFan/R_for_bash)

-Please note that the goal of this study is not to make R packages.
-These code are released to show how I performed each analyses exactly, as an effort to facilitate open science.
-Therefore, you might need to adjust the code for it to run properly on your computer.
+Please note that the code provided here documents how the analyses were performed on our server, and might need to be adjusted to run properly on your computer.
-Most notably, the R code calls bash tools according to where they are installed on our server.
-It is likely that you would have to modify these paths according to where these tools are installed on your computer.
-These code are not likely to run on a Windows machine due to function calls such as ``system("ln -s `realpath source` destination")``